 My pitching pedigree is nothing to write home about, having spanned a whopping 6.0 IP over 4 years as a relief pitcher at The University of Texas at Dallas.
 As a fringe player starved for playing time, I dedicated myself to learning everything I could to get better and move up the depth chart.

-There was a natural progression through the internet starting with Dick Mills, followed by Dr. Mike Marshall, Chris O'Leary, and Paul Nyman.
+There was a natural progression through the internet, starting with Dick Mills, followed by Dr. Mike Marshall, Chris O'Leary, and Paul Nyman.
 I read books by Tom House and Will Carroll.
 Reports of the gyroball led me to Kazushi Tezuka, and another blog introduced me to Dr. John Bagonzi.

 In my articles, I draw attention to my personal conclusions based on the research presented.
 I do not claim to be unbiased, but I do my best to separate my opinions from the facts.
-My conclusions should not be accepted as facts, and I strongly encourage you read the science for yourself and draw your own conclusions.
+My conclusions should not be accepted as facts, and I strongly encourage you to read the research for yourself and draw your own conclusions.